QCL-PKNU/Sapeon-Frontend-Compiler/README.md

  **Example**

-1. On terminal, go to aix frontend compiler directory
+1. On terminal, go to the frontend compiler directory
     ```
-    $ cd skt-aix-frontend-compiler
+    $ cd sapeon-frontend-compiler
     ```
 2. Run aix compiler
    ```